Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Diagnostics.md

 ## Distributed tracing

-Azure SDKs are instrumented for distributed tracing using OpenTelemetry or ApplicationsInsights SDK.
+Azure SDKs are instrumented for distributed tracing using OpenTelemetry or ApplicationInsights SDK.

 Distributed tracing relies on `ActivitySource` and `Activity` primitives defined in .NET.
 Check out [Adding distributed tracing instrumentation](https://learn.microsoft.com/dotnet/core/diagnostics/distributed-tracing-instrumentation-walkthroughs) guide for more details.